-From 1989 Luteijn was one of the dancers at Introdans, where he quickly became an influential figure with his striking appearance and expressive style of dance.
-In 1998 he ended his career as a dancer at Introdans, and from this time on he began to develop his choreographic activities for a diverse range of dancers and institutions in the Netherlands and far abroad.
+Adriaan Luteijn (Netherlands, 1964) definitely isn’t a standard choreographer.
+In 1998 he ended his career as a dancer at Introdans, and from this time on he began to develop his choreographic activities for a range of dancers and institutions in the Netherlands and far abroad.
 He doesn’t really regard himself as a major innovator of dance language, but more as someone who creates innovative theatre with dancers.

-In 2003 he received the Incentive Prize of Dansersfonds ’79 for his work, and in 2008 the Kunstfactor Dance Oeuvre Award.
+In 2003 Adriaan Luteijn received the Incentive Prize of Dansersfonds ’79 for his work, and in 2008 the Kunstfactor Dance Oeuvre Award.
 The Kunstfactor jury praised the (inter)national breadth of his work, its appeal to a wide audience and Luteijn’s original style.
 In 2018 Luteijn was honoured for his special work and appointed Knight of the Order of Orange-Nassau.